Amendment of the Children (Education and Care Services) Supplementary Provisions Act

 The major changes include:

-- application of the state law to mobile and occasional care services only
+application of the State Law to mobile, occasional care and MACS services only

-- introduction of the requirement for occasional care and mobile services to participate in quality assessment and rating.
+- introduction of the requirement for mobile, occasional care and MAC services to participate in quality assessment and rating.

 Background for the amendments

-The amendments are designed to protect the health, safety and wellbeing of children and to ensure the delivery of high quality early childhood education services.
+The amendments are designed to protect the health, safety and wellbeing of children and to ensure the delivery of high quality early childhood education services, irrespective of the ECEC service setting.

-The changes have been made to bring the regulatory standards and requirements for services regulated under the Act into line with those regulated under the national system.
+The changes bring the regulatory standards and requirements for services regulated under the State Law into line with those regulated under the national system.
 The National Quality Framework (NQF) has been progressively updated since 2012 and has established a strong track record in promoting quality.
+The State Law now ‘mirrors’ the National Quality Framework with the same regulatory standards, requirements and quality benchmarks applying to mobiles, occasional care services and MACS.

 Home-based and shopping centre care